Regularized mean curvature flow for invariant hypersurfaces in a Hilbert space and its application to gauge theory

 \section{The mean curvature flow in Riemannian orbifolds}

-In this section, we shall recall the notion of the mean curvaure flow starting from a suborbifold in a Riemannian orbifold introduced in \cite{Koi}.
-First we recall the notions of a Riemannian orbifold and a suborbifold following to [AK,BB,GKP,Sa,Sh,Th].
-Let $M$ be a paracompact Hausdorff space and $(U,\varphi,\widetilde U/\Gamma)$ a triple satisfying the following conditions:
+The basic notions for a Riemannian orbifold and a suborbifold were defined in [AK,BB,GKP,Sa,Sh,Th].
+In \cite{Koi2}, we introduced the notion of the mean curvaure flow starting from a suborbifold in a Riemannian orbifold.
+We shall recall this notion shortly.
+Let $M$ be a paracompact Hausdorff space and ${\mathcal O}:=\{(U_{\lambda},\varphi_{\lambda},\widehat U_{\lambda}/\Gamma_{\lambda})\,\vert\,\lambda\in\Lambda\}$ an $n$-{\it dimensional} $C^k$-{\it orbifold atlas} of $M$, that is, a family satisfying the following condition (i)-(iv):